xdep/BlackNET/README.md

    - UI Enhancements
    - Select all button
    - Map Visualization
-   - Email Notifications
+   - Email Notification when a new client is online
-   - Database Fixs
+   - Fixed Some Database Issues
-   - New Menues [ Blacklist Client, Move Client ]
+   - New Menu [ Move Client ]
    - Ability to change admin username
    - reCAPTCHA Integration
    - Security Enhancements